-Every teacher knows that the best way to prevent bullying is by talking about the problem and helping your kids learn how to have healthy relationships with their peers.
+Every teacher knows that the best way to prevent bullying is by talking about the problem and helping your kids learn how to forge healthier relationships with their peers.
 A book on the topic of bullying can be a great way to elicit a heartfelt discussion about bullying and the ways to prevent it.
 The following picks are great for teaching your kids empathy, kindness, and respect for others.
 So, without further adieu, pick a few and start reading your way to a more thoughtful classroom!

-1. Stand Tall, Molly Lou Melon by Molly Lou Melon
+1. Stand Tall, Molly Lou Melon by Patty Lovell

-Stand Tall, Molly Lou is a wonderful book that can start an important conversation about bullying.
+Stand Tall, Molly Lou is a wonderful book that can be used to start an important conversation with your kids about bullying.
 Molly Lou is different, but she doesn’t mind…that is until she moves schools.
-When she starts a new school, her differences become a bit more of a challenge for her.
+When she starts at a new school, her differences become a bit more of a challenge for her.
 Your kids are bound to love Molly Lou’s courage and clever solution to deal with a school bully.

 2. My Secret Bully by Trudy Ludwig